WHAT DOES AN EQUIPMENT TECHNICIAN DO?

 - Process Optimization: Develop, implement, and monitor optimized business processes for mobile equipment management.

-- Data Analysis & Reporting: Analyze on-hand quantities, and relevant data, and compile requested reports related to mobile equipment management.
+- Data Analysis and Reporting: Analyze on-hand quantities, and relevant data, and compile requested reports related to mobile equipment management.

 - Equipment Logistics: Perform equipment distribution, routing, and cleaning of mobile equipment.